webhavr/rustNotes/Rust Concepts.md

     }
     ```
 * Before using, if we want to use `4i32`, we need to convert it from `Some(4i32)` explicitly
+* If we use the `pub` keyword before an enum, all the fields of enum become public by default

 ### Match
 * [Read Ch-6: - Enum Patterns](https://drive.google.com/file/d/1MPidpIiuC5oYjitT9yJgHTSJo0pkWcDT/view)